-In order to ensure the safety of all students and the security of the building, students who do not ride a bus and live within walking distance of Bluestem are required to leave school grounds before 3:15 p.m.
-Only students with approval and/or those who are supervised in after school activities should remain in the building.
+In order to ensure the safety of all students and the security of the building, students who do not ride a bus and live within walking distance of Beveridge are required to leave school grounds before 3:15 p.m.
+Only students with approved and supervised after school activities should remain in the building.

 Students who wait for a ride after school should arrange for their ride to pick them up before 3:15 p.m.
-Students on the campus after 3:15 p.m., will be directed to a designated waiting area outside the building.
+Students on the campus after 3:15 p.m., will be directed to a waiting area.
 Parents, please pick up your student prior to 3:15 p.m.
-Parents will be notified when students are frequently on campus after 3:15.
+Parents will be notified when students are frequently on campus after 3:15 p.m.